 Ah, baby wearing.
 Until you have a kid, you don’t really understand the necessity of having a really great go-to baby wearing contraption.
 Especially when you have a colicky, reflux-y baby who won’t let you put him down.
 Then baby wearing becomes a way of life.
-As a new mom, I tried ALL THE WRAPS and finally gave up on finding one that worked…until I came across the Solly Baby Wrap.
+As a new mom, I tried EVERY baby carrier wrap and baby sling and ring sling and finally gave up on finding one that worked…until I came across the Solly Baby Wrap (check out their website here).

 During my pregnancy with Hawkins, I had no intention of trying another wrap.
 I was perfectly happy sticking with our trusty soft-structured carrier (the BECO Gemini is the best, by the way).
 But then I started reading about this new wrap called the Solly Baby Wrap.
 I will admit, it initially caught my eye because it came in a super cute striped fabric that I absolutely adored.
 But that was not enough of a reason for me to try another wrap.
 When I started reading the reviews, though, I started to wonder if I should give it a try.
 I ordered one and decided to give it a go.